-If the drilling rig has a TOTCO, EPOCH or other like drilling system, then the communications to the drilling computer will come from a different source.
-If connecting to a TOTCO system, A TOTCO technician must come to the drilling site and hook up a secondary computer.
-This computer talks to the rig and makes available the WITS information through a 9 pin null modem cable to the Bloodhound's 9 pin WITS port.
-If connecting to an EPOCH system, the WITS data comes from a box called a Device Extender.
-The Device Extender allows for depth pulses, pump pulses, and on bottom marking.
-It also has serial ports for WITS data.
-Connect the Bloodhound 9 pin male WITS connector through a null modem cable to this EPOCH system, COM 1.
+If the drilling rig has a Totco, Pason, RigWatch or other like drilling system, then the communications to the drilling computer will come from a different source.
+For example, if connecting to a Totco system, A Totco technician must come to the drilling site and hook up a secondary computer.
+This computer talks to the rig and makes available the WITS information through a 9-pin null modem cable to the Bloodhound's 9 pin WITS port.
+If connecting to a Pason EDR the workstation has serial ports for WITS data.
+Connect the Bloodhound 9 pin male WITS connector through a null modem cable to this Pason system.
 Almost all drilling rigs that have computer monitoring systems have a WITS serial interface of some kind.